You see a cyber line on the businessowners policy and feel like the box is checked.

 Staff setup

-If one office manager or one MSP is coordinating everything, response speed becomes its own risk.
-In smaller Minnesota offices, that bottleneck is common.
+If one office manager or one MSP coordinates everything, response speed becomes its own risk.

 Simple decision rule